-At times it may be necessary to consult with outside agencies.
+It may be necessary to consult with outside agencies.
 We have opportunity to use:

-Autism Outreach Team Mental Health in Schools Team School Nurse Educational Psychologist Speech & Language Therapy Health Visitor Behaviour Support Team Hearing Impaired Support Team Social Services Family Support Team Teacher of the Deaf Community Paediatrician Harvey Girls Visually Impaired Support Team Education Safeguarding Team Education Welfare Officer from Fountains Outreach Team Occupational Therapy Vipeducation
+Autism Inclusion Team Mental Health in Schools Team School Nurse Educational Psychologist Speech & Language Therapy Health Visitor Behaviour Support Team Hearing Impaired Support Team Social Services Family Practitioners Teacher of the Deaf Community Paediatrician Malachi - Family Support Visually Impaired Support Team Education Safeguarding Team Education Welfare - VipEducation Fountains Outreach Team Occupational Therapy

 If a referral is made, with parental consent, an initial meeting will be arranged.
 This will offer a multi-agency approach to support your child.
 Sometimes an Early Help Assessment (EHA) approach may be used.
-Mrs Moult will talk to you about this if it is appropriate for your child and/or your family.
+Mrs Moult or Mrs Malkin will talk to you about this if it is appropriate for your child and/or your family.